RITRedteam/ritredteam.github.io/windows/index.md

 # Windows

-This is our collection of RITSEC Red Team Windows specific tools
+This is our collection of RITSEC Red Team Windows specific tools.

 - [Nosferatu](/windows/nosferatu/) - Windows NTLM Authentication Backdoor